CodingIndeed/AeroDrop/README.md

 ## License

-This project is open-source and available under the MIT License.s
+This project is open-source and available under the MIT License.